5 Ways Bad Leaders Can Destroy Your Business

 1. Poor vision for the future

+Bad leaders with poor vision can destroy business.
 This is when CEO have a general idea of their business’s ultimate vision, maybe they want to sell a number of products by certain date yet they have no idea how to break that vision into daily, weekly, monthly, quarterly and annual benchmarks.
 They couldn’t tell you how many products they need to sell on a monthly basis, or how many leads they need to generate per month from their marketing campaigns.

 Of course, the other scenario is when entrepreneurs know what poor performance indicators their business has to hit and by when, yet their “greed glands” secrete and they begin to make moves out of desperation.
 They become so infatuated with their big goal that they’ll do anything to sell off their product or service, even if that means selling to the wrong target audience who wouldn’t get the value or the benefit of the product.
 That only leads to customer complaints, frustration and overworked customer support.